 If each one of us made a small change it would make a big difference!
-From repairing something that is broken to finding unwanted items a new home.
-By simply swapping to a re-usable cup you can help to stop the millions of single-use coffee cups or water bottles that are thrown away in the UK everyday.
+Could you repair something that has broken or find your unwanted items a new home?
+Or swap to a reusable cup and help stop the millions of single-use coffee cups and water bottles that are thrown away in the UK everyday.

 Take a look below for more ways to take action.